ssfsx17/ffpnp/pandoc-markdown/0810-Marauder.md

 |         | E: All enemies | Target H: 1
 |         |                | Effect H/V: 1/1, 3/2, 5/3

+Potency: 50

 Projects your attack into all enemies in the area.
-After-Armor Damage is halved.
 You gain 1 [Enmity] point for each enemy hit.

 **Provoke**